The Day the Earth Stood Still: Legacy

-The Day the Earth Stood Still received recognition from the American Film Institute and was selected for preservation in the United States Library of Congress' National Film Registry.
-In 2001, it was ranked number 82 on 100 Years...
-100 Thrills, a list of America's most heart-pounding films.
-It placed number 67 on a similar list 100 Years...
-100 Cheers, a list of America's most inspiring films.
-In June 2008, the American Film Institute revealed its "10 Top 10"the best ten films in ten "classic" American film genres – after polling more than 1,500 people from the creative community.
+The Day the Earth Stood Still was selected for preservation in the United States Library of Congress's National Film Registry.
+In 2001, it was ranked number 82 on the American Film Institute's AFI's 100 Years...100 Thrills, a list of America's most heart-pounding films.
+It placed number 67 on AFI's 100 Years...100 Cheers, a list of America's most inspiring films.
+In June 2008, the American Film Institute revealed its AFI's 10 Top 10 – the best ten films in ten "classic" American film genres – after polling more than 1,500 people from the creative community.
 The Day the Earth Stood Still was acknowledged as the fifth best film in the science fiction genre.
-The film was also on the ballot for AFI's other lists including 100 Years...
-100 Movies, the tenth anniversary list, 100 Years...
-100 Heroes and Villains for Klaatu in the heroes category, 100 Years...
-100 Movie Quotes for the famous line "Gort!
-Klaatu barada nikto" and AFI's 100 Years of Film Scores.
-In 2004, the film was selected by The New York Times as one of The Best 1000 Movies Ever Made.
+In 2004, the film was selected by The New York Times as one of "The Best 1000 Movies Ever Made".

+Ringo Starr brought the imagery of the film back into popular culture by using a modified scene of the ship and Klaatu for the cover of his 1974 album Goodnight Vienna.
 Lou Cannon and Colin Powell believed the film inspired Ronald Reagan to discuss uniting against an alien invasion when meeting Mikhail Gorbachev in 1985.
 Two years later, Reagan told the United Nations, "I occasionally think how quickly our differences worldwide would vanish if we were facing an alien threat from outside this world."
+The film is playing in the opening scene of the first episode of Star Trek: Strange New Worlds when Captain Pike refers to it as a "classic".
+American rock musician Willie Nile released an album entitled The Day The Earth Stood Still in 2021.
+The album's title track was inspired by the deserted streets of New York City during the COVID-19 pandemic, and contains the "Klaatu Barada Nikto" phrase in its chorus.

 The Day the Earth Stood Still is now considered one of the best films released in 1951.
 The Day the Earth Stood Still is in Arthur C. Clarke's list of the 12 best science fiction films of all time.
-The film holds a 95% "Certified Fresh" rating at the review aggregator website Rotten Tomatoes based on 57 reviews, with an average rating of 8.10/10.
+The film holds a 97% rating at the review aggregator website Rotten Tomatoes based on 57 reviews, with an average rating of 8.10/10.
 The consensus states, "Socially minded yet entertaining, The Day the Earth Stood Still imparts its moral of peace and understanding without didacticism."
 Tony Magistrale describes the film as one of the best examples of early techno-horror.